minkang20/tswd-portfolio-minkangl/critique-by-design.md

 Data link: [Meat Production in Germany](https://data.world/makeovermonday/2023w10)

-# step two: critique the data visualization
+# Step two: critique the data visualization

 I completed a Google Form to analyze the data visualization thoroughly.
+In essence, the data visualization uses a line plot to display changes in poultry (growth), pork (fluctuation), and beef (decline) production trends since 2000, showing structural shifts in meat production.
+It faces clarity issues, particularly with the y-axis labels and the overall conveyance of the 8.1% decline in meat production mentioned in the title.
+The baseline year and numerical data are not adequately explained, which may confuse the primary audience of policymakers and microeconomics enthusiasts.
+To improve, the visualization should clarify labels and the y-axis, and include numerical data to better communicate specific trends.
+Despite its aesthetic appeal, the visualization's minimalistic approach and unclear messaging limit its effectiveness, particularly in providing context and a direct representation of the mentioned decrease in meat production.
+Recommendations include clearer legends, axes, and labels, alongside the integration of actual values to enhance understanding and communication of the data.

 # Step three: sketch out a solution